apptainer/singularity-userdocs/environment_and_metadata.rst

 environment variables.

-The :ref:`metadata <sec:metadata>` of a container is information that describes the container.
-Singularity automatically records important information such as the definition file used to build a container.
-Other details such as the version of Singularity used are present as :ref:`labels <sec:labels>` on a container.
+The :ref:`metadata <sec:metadata>` of a container is information that describes the container. apptainer automatically records important information such as the definition file used to build a container.
+Other details such as the version of apptainer used are present as :ref:`labels <sec:labels>` on a container.
 You can also specify your own to be recorded against your container.

 --------------------------
-Changes in Singularity 3.6
+Changes in apptainer 3.6
 --------------------------

-Singularity 3.6 modified the ways in which environment variables are handled to allow long-term stability and consistency that has been lacking in prior versions.
+apptainer 3.6 modified the ways in which environment variables are handled to allow long-term stability and consistency that has been lacking in prior versions.
 It also introduced new ways of setting environment variables, such as the ``--env`` and ``--env-file``